-Master Composters/Recyclers are available to give presentations at schools, churches, service clubs, garden clubs, and businesses.
-This successful program has been in effect since 1988.
+Master Composters/Recyclers are available to give presentations, in person and virtually, at schools, churches, service clubs, garden clubs, and businesses.
+This successful program has been around since 1988.
 Every year the list of volunteers completing the program continues to grow and community outreach increases.
 For more information and to learn about signing up for the next class, call 509.625.6580.

 Visit our Composting page to learn more about the benefits of composting at home.